coreypobrien/pentagon/docs/getting-started.md

   * Currently may need to be run twice due to a race condition

+### KOPS Usage
+Pentagon used Kops to create clusters in AWS.
+The default layout creates two kubernetes clusters: `working` and `production` The steps to create each cluster are identical but the paths are slightly differnt.
+The cluster creation scirpts are located at `default/clusters/<production|working>/cluster-config/kops.sh` (See [Overview](overview.md) for a more comprehensive description of the directory layout).

+* From the directory for the cluster you wish to create (working or production) run `bash kops.sh`
+  * this script creates the cluster.spec file for our default cluster.
+It does not create the cluster itself.
+* Use the `kops update cluster $CLUSTER_NAME` command to view and edit the `cluster.spec` and make the following edits
+  * Choose approriate CIDR ranges for your Kubernetes subnets (these subnest are separate from the subnets that were created in the [VPC](#vpc-setup) step) We typically reccomend fairly small subnets ie /22 or /24.
+  * For each of the subnets in the `cluster.spec` add an `egress: nat-05ee835341f099286` line to the yaml file.
+Through the AWS console, use the id of the nat-gateway associated with the `public_az` subnet (created above) in the same availability zone as the subnet in the `cluster.spec`
+* Save and exit
+* You may also wish to edit the instance group using the `kops edit $INSTANCE_GROUP` prior to cluster creation
+* `kops update cluster $CLUSTER_NAME`
+  * review the out put to ensure it matches the cluster you wish to create
+* `kops update cluster $CLUSTER_NAME --yes` will create the cluster
+* While waiting for the cluster to create, consult the [kops documentation](https://github.com/kubernetes/kops/blob/master/docs/README.md) for more information about using kops and interacting with your new cluster

+### Creating resources outside of Kubernetes

+Typically infrastructure will be required outside of your Kubernetes cluster.
+Other EC2 isntances or RDS instance or Elasticache instances etc are often require for an application.

+The directory structure of the project suggests that you use Ansible to create these resources and that the ansible playbooks can be save in the `default/resources/` direcotry or the `default/clusters/<cluster>/resoures/` directory depending on the scope the play book will be utilized.
+If the resoures is not specific to either cluster, then we suggest you save it at the `deault/resources/` level.
+Likewise, if it is a resources that will only be used by one cluster, such as a staging database or a production database, then we suggest writing the Ansible playbook at the `default/cluster/<cluster>/resources/` level.
+Writing ansible roles can be very helpful to DRY up your resource configurations.

 ======================================

 ## Advanced Project Initialization

+If you wish to utilize the templating ability of the `pentagon start-project` command, but need to modify the defaults, a comprehensive list of command line flags, listed below, should be able to customize the outout of the `pentagon start-project` command to your liking.

 ### Start new project
 * `pentagon start-project <project-name> <options>`